Mileage Tax Relief Calculator

 How far back can I claim for a mileage tax refund?

-Am I eligible to claim mileage tax back?
+Am I eligible to claim mileage tax relief?

 Can I claim mileage tax relief if my employer pays me an allowance?